Officials say a gunman's attack that killed 10 was a racially motivated hate crime

 The attack was livestreamed online

-Hochul questioned how the violent attack could be livestreamed as long as it was, saying social media companies need to be responsible for monitoring activity on their platforms.
-Social media, she said, can become "an accomplice — if, not legally, but morally."
+"The social media platforms that profit from their existence need to be responsible for monitoring and having surveillance, knowing that they can be in a sense an accomplice to a crime like this, perhaps not legally but morally," the governor said.

+Under federal law, online platforms have a legal shield from being held responsible for what users post.
+Yet there are exceptions, like when content violates federal criminal laws.

-The streaming platform did not say how many viewers the livestream received, but the company said it is monitoring the platform for restreams of any parts of the graphic footage, which violates its rules against streaming violence.
+The streaming platform did not say how many viewers the livestream received during the brief time it was available, but the company said it is monitoring the platform for restreams of any parts of the graphic footage, which violates its rules against streaming violence.

 "We are devastated to hear about the shooting that took place this afternoon in Buffalo, New York.
 Our hearts go out to the community impacted by this tragedy," said Twitch spokeswoman Samantha Faught.